-Sam Chung received his MFA from Arizona State University and his BA degree from St. Olaf College in Northfield, Minnesota.
+Sam Chung is an Arizona-based ceramic artist.
+He received his MFA from Arizona State University and a BA degree from St. Olaf College in Northfield, Minnesota.
 Between his undergraduate and graduate programs, he worked as a special post-bac student at the University of Minnesota.
-He taught at Northern Michigan University from 1998-2007 and is now teaching at Arizona State University in Tempe where he is an associate professor of ceramics.
+He taught at Northern Michigan University from 1998-2007 and is now teaching at Arizona State University in Tempe as an associate professor of ceramics.

 Sam has exhibited his work nationally and internationally at Harvey Meadows, Duane Reed, Tansey Contemporary, Gallery IMA, Cross Mackenzie Gallery, Santa Fe Clay, Ann Linnemann Gallery (Denmark), AKAR, Greenwich House Pottery, etc. Sam’s work is included in the collections of The Crocker Art Museum (CA), Icheon World Ceramic Center (Korea), Guldagergaard (Denmark) and San Angelo Museum (TX).
 He has also presented numerous lectures and workshops both nationally and internationally.

 I work within the context of the vessel to exploit its universal identity and impart my own vision of merging historical, contemporary and cultural influences.
 I am curious about finding relationships between various forms of creative expression ranging from art, traditional craft to design.
 When I combine these oftentimes disparate relationships, they bring forth a new object that is intended to provoke one’s perception of what is familiar versus what is new.